src-d/blog/content/post/review-programs-with-graphs.md

 * represent batch-of-graphs as a one single graph \w disconnected components, in order to benefit from GPU parallelization

-Summary, as poster on ICLR 2018 conference by paper authors
+Summary, as a poster on ICLR 2018 conference by paper authors

 {{% tweet 990717350197444609 %}}